 Jeanne uses she/her pronouns.

 Sommer received her Bachelor’s Degree in Psychology with a concentration in educational psychology & child development from Georgia Gwinnett College and is now pursuing her Master’s in Social Work at the University of Georgia.
-Since graduating, Sommer has worked in a variety of educational settings, completed research on topics in educational psychology, and served as a youth mentor for adolescents in the foster care system.
+Since graduating, Sommer has worked in a variety of educational settings, completed research on topics in educational psychology, and worked with adolescents in the foster care system.
 Sommer joined Rape Response as a volunteer in 2021 before she transitioned into her previous role as the Mobile Advocate.
-In her current role as the Outreach & Education Advocate, Sommer oversees Rape Response’s Let’s Talk© Healthy Relationships Prevention Education Program, coordinates services for students in the K-12 school system, and provides advocacy and support to survivors and their loved ones.
+In her current role as the Outreach & Education Coordinator, Sommer manages Rape Response’s Let’s Talk© Healthy Relationships Prevention Education Program, coordinates services for students in the K-12 school system, and provides advocacy to survivors and their loved ones.
 Sommer is a member of the Georgia Department of Public Health’s Rape Prevention Education Advisory Board, allowing Rape Response to implement evidence-based prevention strategies in the community.

 Sommer uses she/her pronouns.